Best summary of

 Finally, I’ve been asked to explain why I should object to Australia’s way of life being re-formed to suit the style of the ‘world’s greatest power/democracy’.

-Here, side by side you see in action Intelligence, Compassion and Truthfulness – and its utter antithesis
+And by contrast here you see, side by side, both that combination of Intelligence, Compassion and Truthfulness – and its utter antithesis

-Jacinta Arderne of New Zealand… America’s Donald Trump.
+Jacinta Ardern of New Zealand… America’s Donald Trump.